UGA Extension Office

 When you pour yourself a glass of water to drink, it may appear clean, taste good, and you may expect it to be safe.
 However, many sources of water we assume are safe may contain dissolved minerals, organic compounds or even live organisms at harmful concentrations.
 Contaminated water used for drinking and cooking may affect your health.
 This concern merits a bacterial test:

 This test requires the sample be collected and shipped in a special bottle.
-Come by our office to get your kit, which includes bottle, instructions, and box.
-Follow the instructions to pull your sample, enclose a check for $36 inside the box.
-Come by our office and purchase an overnight UPS shipping label for $10 and ship to the lab.
+Come by our office to get your supplies (bottle, instructions, and box).
+Follow the instructions to collect your sample, enclose a check for $36 inside the box.
+Come by our office and purchase an overnight UPS shipping label for $12 and ship to the lab.
 Sampling must be done on a Monday, Tuesday, or Wednesday, and must be received at the lab in Athens WITHIN 24 HOURS of sampling.

 Soil sample bags